-If the grievance is not resolved at Step One and the grieved party desires to pursue the matter further, he or she may file the Grievance Complaint with the Senior Vice President for Administration within 10 working days of the Step One decision.
+If the grievance is not resolved at Step One and the grieved party desires to pursue the matter further, he or she may file the Grievance Complaint with the Executive Vice President within 10 working days of the Step One decision.
 The grievance must state the specific policy, regulation, or procedure alleged to have been misinterpreted, misapplied or violated, and the resolution requested.
-The Senior Vice President for Administration shall investigate the grievance and respond to the grieved party, in writing, within 10 working days of receiving the Grievance Complaint.
-The Senior Vice President's decision will be final.
+The Executive Vice President shall investigate the grievance and respond to the grieved party, in writing, within 10 working days of receiving the Grievance Complaint.
+The Executive Vice President's decision will be final.